iKineticate/AHK-ChangeIcon/README-en_US.md

 ## About

 This is a software written in AHK, which can solves the tedious operation when replacing shortcut icons.
-With just **one step**, users can change their icons at will.
+With just **one step**, users can change or restore their icons at will.
 Whether it's replacing a single icon or **batch replacement**, it can be easily satisfied.It not only supports changing Desktop shortcut icons, but also supports changine shortcut icons in the Start Menu and Other Folders

 ## Usage